zac4j/nlp/README.md

-# nlp
+# NLP (Natural Language Processing)

-This repository stores the notebooks of the Kaggle NLP competitions I participated in before.
+This repository stores the jupyter notebooks of the Kaggle NLP competitions I participated in before.

 The competitions are: